ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

   a.
 From the list of packages, select <b>prioritizr</b>.
   <!-- Add screenshots of this step !-->
   <br><br>
   b.
-From the list of template libraries, select the <b>Multi-cost Lake Prioritization (Ontario, Canada)</b> template library.
+From the list of template libraries, select the <b>Multi-Cost Lake Prioritization (Ontario, Canada)</b> template library.
   <!-- Add screenshots of this step !-->
   <br><br>
   c.
 If desired, you may edit the <i>File name</i>, and change the <i>Folder</i> by clicking on the <b>Browse</b> button.